 Some numbers are just terrifying.
-Nowadays, various reports like this one indicate that 90% of startups fail.
+Nowadays, various reports indicate that 90% of startups fail.
 With all the growing hype around startups, the legitimate question is “What are the reasons for that”?

 Do you really need an office?